osg-htc/docs/docs/submit/install-ospool-ap.md

 to submit their jobs to HTCondor, where the jobs wait ("are queued") until computing capacity is available to run them.
 In a purely local HTCondor system, there are one to a few Access Points and many computing resources.

-An HTCondor Access Point can also be configured to forward excess jobs to the Open Science Pool.
+An HTCondor Access Point can also be configured to forward excess jobs to the OSPool.
 This process is called [flocking](https://htcondor.readthedocs.io/en/latest/grid-computing/connecting-pools-with-flocking.html).
 If you already have an HTCondor pool, we recommend that you install this software on top of one of your existing HTCondor Access Points.